Diode-exe/gesturiffic/README.md

 Tap your index and thumb together to left click, double tap to double click, tap thumb and pinky for right click.
 You have to tap pretty hard together.

+You cannot use the mouse while this program is running.
+Press Escape while the capture window is in focus to close the program.

+### Note:

+Everything is processed on-device.
+I do not receive any data from this program, it works offline.
+Also, this will not work in Task Manager, on the lock screen, or in the User Account Control box (Do you want this program to make changes to your computer?)

 ### Requirements
 ```pip install -r .\requirements.txt```